Sukabumi Regency

-Sukabumi is strategically located south of Jabodetabek and west of Bandung Metro, two largest metropolitan area in Indonesia.
-Geologically, the regency is at the western end of Cimandiri Fault which split the northern plateau and the southern hilly areas.
+Sukabumi is strategically located south of Jabodetabek (the Jakarta Metropolitan Area) and west of the Bandung Metro, two largest metropolitan area in Indonesia.
+Geologically, the regency is at the western end of the Cimandiri Fault, which splits the northern plateau from the southern hilly areas.
 Its southern region is less populated and contains a high level of biodiversity and significant geological heritage, acknowledged in 2015 by UNESCO with the declaration of Ciletuh-Palabuhanratu Geopark located in the southwestern coast of the regency.

 History

 Early history

 The area around Sukabumi was already inhabited at least in the 11th century.
-The first written record found in this area was the Sanghyang Tapak inscription in Cibadak district, 20 km west of Sukabumi.
+The first written record found in this area was the Sanghyang Tapak inscription in Cibadak District, 20 km west of Sukabumi.
 Written in Kawi script, the stone tells about the prohibition of fishing activity in the nearby river by the authorities of the Sunda Kingdom.
-Another written record found is the undeciphered Pasir Datar Inscription in the Cicantayan subdistrict.
+Another written record found is the undeciphered Pasir Datar Inscription in the Cicantayan District.

 After the fall of Sunda Kingdom in 1579, most of present-day Sukabumi Regency was under the control of Sumedang Larang, while the area west of Mount Gede was controlled by the Banten Sultanate.
 In 1620, King Aria Suriadiwangsa of Sumedang Larang declared his kingdom as part of Mataram Sultanate.
 During this era, Dipati Ukur, the local ruler of present-day Bandung revolted against Mataram after the failed Siege of Batavia.
 The revolt triggered migration of people from Sumedang Larang to move and settle the area around Palabuhanratu and Jampang to protect themselves from the approaching Mataram troops.

-After Sultan Agung died in 1645, the Priangan region slowly breaking away from Mataram influence.
+After Sultan Agung died in 1645, the Priangan region slowly broke away from Mataram influence.
 In 1674, Trunajaya rebellion started in Madura and greatly weakened Mataram.
-Sukabumi which was still a part of Cianjur was declared itself independent from Mataram under the leadership of Wiratanu I in 1677, when Trunajaya forces sacked the Plered Palace in Mataram's capital.
+Sukabumi, which was still a part of Cianjur, declared itself independent from Mataram under the leadership of Wiratanu I in 1677, when Trunajaya forces sacked the Plered Palace in Mataram's capital.
 The Sultanate itself was officially ceded Priangan region west of Citarum to the VOC on October 20, 1677, by an unequal treaty between Amangkurat II and Maetsuycker, as a compensation for Dutch assistance to quell the Trunajaya rebellion.
 By that time, there were only few rural Sundanese settlements existed, one of the largest was Cikole.
 Under the leadership of Sultan Ageng Tirtayasa, Banten tried to reclaim Priangan between 1677 and 1683 via an invasion of Cianjur, however his effort was ultimately failed when Banten descended into civil war between Ageng and his crown prince Abdul Kahhar.